 The White House has faced mounting questions for months about issues with security clearances for dozens of administration officials who were operating under temporary clearances well into 2018.
 Two of the president's top aides, former White House staff secretary Rob Porter and personal aide John McEntee, departed the White House after flags were raised in their respective clearances.

-“It is highly usual for the president to override security officials and instruct them to grant a security clearance to someone who has been deemed high risk,” said former Homeland Security official and current ABC News contributor John Cohen.
+“It is highly unusual for the president to override security officials and instruct them to grant a security clearance to someone who has been deemed high risk,” said former Homeland Security official and current ABC News contributor John Cohen.
 “The security clearance process is one of the ways we protect our nation’s most sensitive secrets.
 And while the president has the authority to override the process, it doesn’t mean he should because it may place our national security at risk.”

 “We don’t comment on security clearances," White House press secretary Sarah Sanders said in a statement to ABC News Thursday night.